Fund Rules

 The vast majority of reviews are people’s genuine opinions and these will be included in the voting process to help inform voters about the opinions of Community Reviewers.
 If a review is flagged, there is likely a reason attributed to the flag and information about which reviews and reviewers were flagged and discounted will be published in the Catalyst Gitbook.

 Appeals from Community Review Moderators (experienced reviewers) are not currently implemented.
-In order to participate as a Community Review Moderator in Fund13, identity verification is a requirement.
+In order to participate as a Community Review or Community Moderator in Project Catalyst, identity verification is required.

 How does voting work?

-Proposals are ranked by the number of Yes votes received from the community and funded one by one until that category budget is exhausted.
+Proposals are ranked by the flat number of ‘Yes’ votes received during the tally from the community (adjusted with QVC) and funded one by one until that category budget is exhausted.
 If the amount requested by a proposal is larger than the remaining amount of funding in that category, it is skipped.

-Leftover funding will only consider projects that have a maximum of one funded entry in Fund13.
-If an approved Project Participant has already two or more projects approved for funding in Fund13, no additional projects will be awarded funding to the Project Participant.
-This approach is intended to place greater focus on grassroots early stage or open-source developer projects instead while allowing an even more diverse distribution of funding.
+Only projects from proposers who do not already have an approved project in the current funding round will be considered.
+If an approved Project Participant has already one or more projects approved for funding in the current Fund, no additional projects will be awarded leftover funding to the Project Participant.
+This approach is intended to allow a broader and more diverse distribution of funding among the Cardano community.

 Who can vote on proposals?

 On completion of the Community Review Stage, the community of ada holders are given the opportunity to vote for their favorite proposals to receive Catalyst funding.
 Proposals will only receive funding if they garner sufficient votes from the community.
 Any ada holder with a minimum of ₳25 can vote on a proposal by downloading the voting app from here.
-Votes are weighted depending on the amount of ada each voter has.
 Learn more about voting via Catalyst gitbook here.

 Where are voting results published?